-Locals react to First Female Governor of NYS
+Locals react to first female Governor of NYS

 ALBANY, N.Y.
-(NEWS10)– Today is a historic day, not just here in Albany, but across the state.
+(NEWS10) — Tuesday was an historic day, not just in Albany, but across the state.
 There has been a lot of excitement now that Kathy Hochul is officially the first woman Governor of New York State, something that many say is long overdue.

 “Certainly it’s time!
 It’s long since time that we should have a female governor of New York,” said Barbara Bartoletti, Former Legislative Director for the League of Women Voters.

-Bartoletti told News 10 that she remembers a time when there were very few female state lawmakers in office.
-Fast forward to today, now 2 of the top 3 highest ranking New York State government officials are women.
+Bartoletti told NEWS10 ABC that she remembers a time when there were very few female state lawmakers in office.
+Fast forward to today, two of the top three highest ranking New York State government officials are women.

-Mayor Kathy Sheehan also speaking with me today about the importance of having women leaders, like Governor Hochul, in office.
+Mayor Kathy Sheehan also spoke about the importance of having women leaders like Governor Hochul in office.
 Sheehan is the first female Mayor of Albany.

 “I remember thinking that that wasn’t what was front of mind—and in some ways, it almost made me feel a little uncomfortable to focus on first woman, but as I went out and talked to our school children, and young women at UAlbany and spoke to different classes, I started to realize the importance of it.
 The importance of recognizing that for both young men and young women, it’s important to see women in leadership positions.”